-These simple looking and affordable racks add a touch of “old school” flare and they customize each rack to fit your board or boards …just tell them how far you want the board to hang from the ceiling and the maximum width of the board and they do the rest.
-When your ceiling rack arrives a few days later …all you have to do is drill a pilot hole into the ceiling joist and screw in the eye bolts.
-Maybe takes 15 minutes max.
+These simple looking and affordable racks add a touch of the old school flare and they customize each rack to fit your board.
+They are easy to install Maybe takes 15 minutes max.
 These are great for garage or in home display if you want something more stylish than a pair of metal tubes.

 A COUPLE OF TIPS WHEN INSTALLING CEILING RACKS1.
 Make sure you know where the wood joists are.
 In most modern day houses they are either 16 or 24 inches on center and that is something to consider when installing thru a drywall or stucco covered ceiling.
 It is not a good idea to hang anything off drywall.

 2. Figure out how far you will have to reach to put the surfboard into the surf rack.
 If you have a taller ceiling you do not want to struggle by leaning on your toes or using the toss and hope method while attempting to put your expensive surfboard or paddle board into place.

 3. And do not forget about the Fin as some surfboards have a 12 inch fin and you will want to make sure it is not at eye level.